Our next webinar will be announced later this fall.

 This talk focuses on the identification of SMN1-related Spinal Muscular Atrophy via exome sequencing; reviewing the basic mechanisms of SMN1 defects, how we can detect them by NGS and why screening for this disorder by exome sequencing is beneficial.
 A cohort of individuals identified by exome sequencing is used to highlight the impact this diagnosis has on medical management and genotype-phenotype correlations of individuals with atypical disease presentation.

-Working From Home: Is This the New Normal?
+Working From Home: The New Normal

 Are you transitioning or planning to transition your practice to telehealth?
 Are you looking for guidance on how to get started or tips to improve the experience for both you and your patients?
 This webinar discusses how to set up your home office, maintain HIPAA compliance and maximize patient satisfaction.
 Additionally, learn how GeneDx is able to support telemedicine so you can continue ordering necessary genetic testing through this pandemic, ensuring your patients receive the best care now and into the future.